shivanshdave/2020-432/calendar.md

 *If you have a concern that you want me to be sure to address in what I post on Monday, please send that concern along via email.
 I will of course follow the guidance of the University.*

-# Everything below this line is old and subject to change.
-See above.
+## So ...
+Everything below this line is subject to change.

 -----------------------